scodec/scodec-stream/README.md

 =============

 Scodec-stream is a library for streaming binary encoding and decoding.
-It is built atop [scodec](https://github.com/scodec/scodec) and [scalaz-stream](https://github.com/scalaz/scalaz-stream).
+It is built atop [scodec](https://github.com/scodec/scodec) and [scalaz-stream][].
 Here's a brief example of its use:

 ```Scala
 import scodec.{codecs => C}